HomeServerlessContainersHow to

 How to deploy a container from Scaleway Container Registry

-Reviewed on 24 January 2023 • Published on 26 May 2021
+Reviewed on 08 February 2024Published on 26 May 2021

 This page shows you how to deploy your first Serverless Container from Scaleway Container Registry.
 A container is a package of software that includes all dependencies: code, runtime, configuration, and system libraries so that it can run on any host system.
 This allows you to control your production environment.
-Scaleway provides you with custom Docker images that are entirely handled for you in the cloud.
-With Serverless Containers, you can rely on your favorite technologies such as Django or Ruby On Rails.
+Scaleway provides custom Docker images that are entirely handled for you in the cloud.
+With Serverless Containers, you can rely on your favorite technologies such as Django or Ruby on Rails.

 Deploy from the Scaleway Container Registry